You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Transcript:

-I feel how heavy this is.
+Feel how heavy this is.
 It's delicious.
 It's like it has lemon in it.
+At least it...
 You'll be so much heavier after you eat it.
 You'll be grounded.
-You won't have to worry about your feet going off the ground.
-Oh, it has a plate under it.
+You won't have to worry about if you could.
+Oh, it has a...
+It has a plate under it.
 Oh, it's light.
-I don't believe.
-Thank you.
+I don't believe it.
 There's a seat up here.
 Anybody wants to sit here?
-I'm sorry.
 I read in the paper this morning that the book said something that Buddhists were becoming indifferent.

 [01:23]

-And I wonder how you would address that or what would you say about that in terms of trying to present your point of view?
+And I wonder how you would address that or what would you say about that? in terms of trying to present a new point of view.
 What would you say?
-The only thing that comes to mind for me would be that my mind is changing all the time.
-And that to attach yourself to anything wouldn't really bring any great light or any understanding.
-Yeah, that was the only thing that came to mind for me.
+The only thing that comes to mind for me would be that my mind is changing and that to attach yourself to anything wouldn't really bring any break. light when I have any understanding.
+Yeah, that was the only thing that came to life for me.
 This is a good muffin.
 Well, I'm going to write a letter to the Pope because of our article last week.
 And I got the perfect sutra to send to him.

 [02:28]

 It's called the Three Vedas Sutra, where the Buddhist talks to two Brahmins, theists, on the path to God and beyond that.
-And also Father Hans said, well, the Buddhist realize God and then we go beyond it.
-So I'm not going to pick on him for that.
-That was very kind.
-He said that silence is not negative.
+And also Father Han said, well, the Buddhist realized God and then we go beyond it.
+So I'm not going to pick on who's for that.
+That was very fine.
+But he said that silence is not negative.
 But I don't want to...
 Red, can I ask you a question?
-Uh, I went up to John Torrance and told him I had a few Zen experiences that teachers said were some awakening.
-But I was asking him for instruction on how to work on the Mukon, but somehow he thought I was trying to impress him, which I really wasn't, not to my conscious knowledge, but I was just trying to let him know I had some kind of a change of mind and I wanted to learn how to work on Mukon.
+I went up to John Torrance and told him I had a few Zen experiences that teachers said were some awakening.
+But I was asking him for her instruction on how to work on a mukhaan, but somehow he thought I was trying to impress him, which I really wasn't, not to my conscious knowledge, but I was just trying to let him know I had some kind of a change of mind and I wanted to learn how to work on mukhaan.
 So the reason I'm telling you that was Well, he said, I'm not going to accept your understanding.
 And I said, well, I'm not going to accept yours either.

 [03:29]

 But I still think you'd be a good teacher.
 The reason I'm talking to you is I realized all the time I've been coming here, I wasn't working on the koan consciously.
 And I was wondering if you would say a few words like you did today, more specifically about how to work on a koan.
 Mu.
 Mu.
 What is Mu?
-John Torrance said it's the Dharmakaya koan.
-The Dharmakaya call.
-I thought I had some understanding and realization, but I don't.
-But I still feel good, though.
-I kind of feel like I went to Pali and nothing came out, but it was okay.
-You know what I mean?
-But I'll tell you, once you have this experience of sanity, the teacher can't tell you anything.
+John Tarrant said it's the Dharmakaya koan. the Dharmakaya poem.
+I thought I had some understanding and realization, but I don't, but I still feel good, though.
+I kind of feel like if I went to pilot and nothing came out, but it was okay, you know what I mean?
+But I'll tell you, once you have this experience, insanity, the teacher can't tell you anything.
 Maybe I'm totally nuts, but anyway.
-I know something, I realized some sanity when I had these experiences and I became less of an ego.
+I know, something, I realized some sanity when I had these experiences and I became less of an ego.
 I have more of an ungraspable something.

 [04:30]

 There was something clear to what.
-But...
-Anyway, I'm going to move up there and study with him for a couple years because I respect Yasutani Roshi and Robert Aiken and Tantar.
-That lineage was good for me because I studied with Philip Kaplow.
-So in June I'm moving up, but I wanted to thank you for all the friendliness you've shown me over the years.
-But I didn't realize how important that koan straining was, and when I came here, I didn't continue with it, so that's what I'm going to do now.
-Okay, good luck.
-Yes?
-I thought your topic today was insanely attractive, like so compelling.
-And I know that we're going to talk more about it today, specifically what kind of hooks me, and that I feel like I'm just starting to think about what I want, and have more to think about it with.
+But anyway, I'm going to move up there and study with him for a couple years because I respect Yasutani Roshi and Robert Aitken and Jantar.
+That lineage was good for me because I studied with Philip Kapil.
+I thought your topic today was be singly attractive.
+It's so compelling.
+And I know that we're going to talk more about it today.
+Specifically what kind of hooks me and that I feel like I'm just starting to think about and I want more to think about it with.

 [05:32]